openfl/box2d/README.md

   	player = world.CreateBody (body);
   	player.CreateFixture (fixture);

-The above ActionScript code would be written like this:
+The above ActionScript code would be written like this in Haxe:

     var world = new B2World (new B2Vec2 (0, 10.0), true);
     var worldScale = 30;